520xyxyzq/slam-super-6d/README.md

 pre-commit install
 ```
 Now, each time you `git add` new files and try to `git commit` your code will automatically be run through a variety of linters.
 You won't be able to commit anything until the linters are happy with your code.

+## Acknowledgement

+Thanks to Jonathan Tremblay for suggestions on DOPE network training and synthetic data generation.